jrodewig/wanderahead.github.io/_posts/2025-04-06-floridas-tiny-art-island-welcome-to-matlacha.md

 The protected estuary surrounding Matlacha is a haven for eagles, ospreys, dolphins, even manatees who winter in the warmer waters.
-Get a glimpse of these and more on one of [Captain Cathy’s Eagle boat tours](https://www.captaincathy.com/) through the protected estuary.
+Get a glimpse of these and more on one of [Captain Cathy's Eagle boat tours](https://www.captaincathy.com/) through the protected estuary.
 She'll also tell you all about the Calusa tribe and their magnificent shell mounds, which you can still see today.